Shibsterr/FABLAB_Accounting/README.md

   - [ ] Multi language support (Will take the longest as you must add everything inside the strings.xml file so that you can translate it properly)
 - [x] Add a sidebar navigation which is only seen by the admin where you can see all the logs displayed.
 - [ ] Make sure the layouts are fit to be on many different screen sizes
-- [ ] Permissions for newer phones may be removed (External storage write is an example)
+- [x] Permissions for newer phones may be removed (External storage write is an example) ?
 - [ ] Visually make it look nicer (Better colors and such)
 - [ ] Update the splashscreen if needed
 - [ ] Calendar viewing for normal users to see which days are unavailable and allow them to assing one (Could just store it inside the database)